ArmaanMeh/autonomous_sphere_collector/README.md

 # 5. Install Nav2 and other dependencies (Crucial for launch files)
 sudo apt install ros-jazzy-navigation2 ros-jazzy-nav2-bringup ros-jazzy-slam-toolbox

+2. Project Clone, Build, and Source
+Bash

 # Create and navigate to the workspace source directory
 mkdir -p ~/ros2_ws/src
 cd ~/ros2_ws/src

 # Clone the autonomous_sphere_collector_pkg repository
-# NOTE: Replace <YOUR_GIT_LINK> with the actual repository URL.
-git clone <YOUR_GIT_LINK> autonomous_sphere_collector_pkg
+git clone [https://github.com/ArmaanMeh/autonomous_sphere_collector.git](https://github.com/ArmaanMeh/autonomous_sphere_collector.git) autonomous_sphere_collector_pkg

 # Navigate back to the root of the workspace
 cd ~/ros2_ws

 # Build the specific package
 colcon build --packages-select autonomous_sphere_collector_pkg

 # Source the workspace setup file (required for every new terminal session)
 source install/setup.bash

+💡 Project Approach and Architecture

 Our approach focused on creating a robust, modular pipeline to tackle the core challenge: collecting small, movable objects using limited sensing.

-Design Philosophy: We utilized a modular Xacro-based URDF with a stable four-wheel differential-drive base.
+Design Philosophy: We utilized a modular Xacro-based URDF with a stable two-wheel differential-drive base.
 The control system (ros2_control) separated locomotion from manipulation.

-Sensing and Detection: Since the robot only uses a 2D LiDAR, the detection system was designed to perform geometric clustering of scan points to distinguish the three spheres by their measured "apparent radii."
+Sensing and Detection: Since the robot primarily uses a 2D LiDAR, the detection system was designed to perform geometric clustering of scan points to distinguish the three spheres by their measured "apparent radii."
+The system was designed to rely heavily on this geometric signature despite the presence of a camera and IMU.

 Modular Automation Logic: The autonomous system was strictly separated into two custom nodes to enhance robustness and maintainability: